deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Rrrtk had so much peripheral vision that they could almost see behind themselves, so it was easy for Kirk to spot Vedreg's irritated glance in his direction.

 Kirk himself was meandering along at the front of their little trio, examining the station.
-Lewis was in an irreconcilably foul mood and *hadn't* appreciated being pulled out of his sulk, nor climbing into a pan-species pressure rig – little more than a lightweight pack on his chest that encased him in a forcefield and kept the proper O2/CO2 balance.
+Lewis was in an irreconcilably foul mood and *hadn't* appreciated being pulled out of his sulk, nor climbing into a pan-species pressure rig---little more than a lightweight pack on his chest that encased him in a forcefield and kept the proper O2/CO2 balance.
 The device was absolutely foolproof, designed to shut down only when it detected a breathable atmosphere, but that didn't stop Lewis from fidgeting and adjusting it nervously as if it might fall off at any second and strand him.
 Humans really *did* hate forcefields.

 That fact always bemused Kirk.
 They would trust their lives completely to steel and aluminium which might develop stress fractures and leaks, but forcefields, the product of ultra-dependable solid-state electronic components, left them nervous and sweating.